spaceitup/checkout-android/README.rst

            // an Interaction and optional OperationResult describing the operation result }
        if (resultCode == PaymentUI.RESULT_CODE_CANCELED) {
-           // 1. "result" is null if user closed the payment page without making an operation request.
+           "result" contains a resultInfo and an optional Interaction and optional OperationResult.
-           // 2. "result" contains an Interaction and optional OperationResult.
+	   If the Interaction is null then the user closed the page before any request was made.
        }
        if (resultCode == PaymentUI.RESULT_CODE_ERROR) {
            // "result" contains a PaymentError explaining the error that occurred i.e. connection error.